 Notre Dame 'earned its way' to No. 4 seed in College Football Playoff, official says

-Notre Dame lost in the ACC championship to Clemson and still made it in
+Notre Dame lost in the ACC championship to Clemson and still made the CFP

-Notre Dame sneaked into the No. 4 spot in the College Football Playoff on Sunday, edging out teams like Texas A&M and Cincinnati, and will have to play Alabama in the semifinal.
+Notre Dame sneaked into the No. 4 spot in the College Football Playoff on Sunday, edging out teams like Texas A&M and the University of Cincinnati, and will have to play Alabama in the semifinal.

-College Football Playoff committee chairman Gary Barta told ESPN what was separating the teams.
-Notre Dame lost to Clemson on Saturday, Texas A&M only had one loss which was to Alabama, and Cincinnati finished undefeated but plays games in the American Athletic Conference.
+College Football Playoff committee chairman Gary Barta told ESPN what was separating the Fighting Irish, the Aggies and the Bearcats.
+Notre Dame lost to Clemson on Saturday, Texas A&M only had one loss which was to Alabama, and Cincinnati finished undefeated but plays in the American Athletic Conference, which is seen not to be as competitive as the Power Five conferences like the SEC or Big 10.

 CLICK HERE FOR COMPLETE COLLEGE FOOTBALL COVERAGE